-Tuesday, July 21 Judging will follow Dairy Show in the Show Arena Animals must be in place by 8:00 p.m.
-Sunday, July 19.
+Tuesday, July 20 Judging will follow Dairy Show in the Show Arena Animals must be in place by 8:00 p.m.
+Sunday, July 18.

-Superintendent - Mary Tabbert Asst.
-Superintendent - Alex Walden
+Superintendent - Alex Walden Asst.
+Superintendent - Craig Bauman

-- 1. Anyone weighing dairy beef, must be present for weigh-in on Monday, July 20 at 8:00 a.m.
-All dairy steers must have been weighed at county weigh-in on February 8, 2020.
+- 1. Anyone weighing dairy beef, must be present for weigh-in on Monday, July 19 at 8:00 a.m.
+All dairy steers must have been weighed at county weigh-in on February 6, 2021.
 Please refer to "Exhibition Livestock Health Requirements" in front of this book. - 3.
-Each exhibitor will be limited to one entry in each class. - 4.
-All dairy steers must have been weighed at county weigh-in on February 8, 2020.
+Each exhibitor will be limited to one entry in each class.

-Steers -Calved on or after January 1, 2019 -Owned & personally cared for by exhibitor since - February 1, 2020
+Steers -Calved on or after January 1, 2020 -Owned & personally cared for by exhibitor since - February 1, 2021